 Finland has observed Daylight Saving Time without interruption since 1981.
 Switching to summer time and back to winter time is a unified practice within the European Union.

 In 2018, the European Commission proposed that the biannual clock changes would be abandoned across Europe in a harmonised manner.
 The Member States would remain free to decide nationally which time they want to adopt on a permanent basis.

-The initial target schedule for the Commission proposal has not been met.
+The initial target schedule for the Commission's proposal has not been met.
 In spring 2019, the European Parliament voted in favour of ending seasonal time changes.
-At the time, it proposed that clocks would be changed in 2021 for the last time.
+At that time, the Parliament proposed that clocks be changed for the last time in 2021.

-The proposal is still awaiting consideration by the Council of the EU, for the issue shall be decided jointly by the Council and the Parliament.
-The debate on Daylight Saving Time has been delayed, partly because of the coronavirus pandemic, and the issue has not been on the agenda during the Portuguese Presidency of the EU Council this spring.
+However, the proposal is still awaiting consideration by the Council of the EU, for the issue shall be decided jointly by the Council and the Parliament.
+The Council's consideration would require all Member States to form their position on the matter.